Stacks of quarters lined up, increasing as they go with miniture graduation cap at the top

 Making an Investment in Your Future

-Perhaps more than any other reason, the fact that by getting a degree you will be making a investment in your future makes the cost of college worth it.
+Perhaps more than any other reason, the fact that by getting a degree you will be making an investment in your future makes the cost of college worth it.
 It can be difficult to look beyond where you are right now to make decisions that will benefit your future self, but when you really consider the benefits of a degree, the value of college education becomes evident.
 Despite the significant financial commitment you're making when you enroll in a degree program - not to mention other challenges, such as the time, energy, and work required to reach completion - the payoff is more than worth it in the end.
 When you receive your diploma, you'll be greeted by not just the tangible benefits in terms of career and income, but a sense of having done the right thing to secure your future success as well.

 Download Online Experience Guide